ad-astra-video/livepeer-app-pipelines/live-video-to-video/README.md

 - Use lower resolutions for better performance on limited hardware
 - Reduce frame rate if experiencing quality issues
 - Monitor connection status indicators for optimal streaming

-## 📝 Advanced Configuration

-### **Custom AI Models**
-- Models can be placed in the `data/models` directory
-- Configure pipeline parameters through the web interface
-- Modify worker configuration for custom processing

-### **Network Configuration**
-- All endpoints can be customized through the Settings modal
-- Changes are automatically saved and applied across the application
-- Configure for production deployment with proper DNS and certificates